chayyccee/memories-client/README.md

 ### `npm start`

-Runs the server and automatically runs `nodemon index js` please note herein that if you see `Server is running on port: 5000` kindly check your npm installation, and be sure you installed in the right directory.
+Runs the server and automatically runs `nodemon index js` please note herein that if you do not see `Server is running on port: 5000` kindly check your npm installation, and be sure you installed in the right directory.

 Runs the app in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.